Relationship Drama

 Damaging Conflict

-Fruzetti offers hope, suggesting that “with enough practice, conflict can be transformed into closeness and couples can achieve the closeness, friendship, intimacy, peace, and support that brings us joy and reduces our suffering (location 121).
+Fruzzetti offers hope, suggesting that, “With enough practice, conflict can be transformed into closeness and couples can achieve the closeness, friendship, intimacy, peace, and support that brings us joy and reduces our suffering” (Fruzzetti, 2006).

 Conflict Can Exist in Happy Relationships

 Couples bring baggage to relationships.
 We each have basic relationship beliefs, skills, and expectations.
-Our histories and biological compositions intertwine, forming attachment styles.
+Our histories and biological compositions intertwine, forming an attachment style.
 With this custom bag of tricks, we try to connect.
 Our chosen partner also carries a bag of relationship goodies.
-Couples that survive (and flourish) must put together the jigsaw of differences to create intimate connection (see Creating Intimacy).
+Couples that survive (and flourish) must put together the jigsaw of differences to create intimate connection.

 Neuroticism is a trait disposition that experiences high levels of negative affects (anger, anxiety, self-consciousness, irritability, emotional instability, and depression).
 People with elevated neuroticism scores respond poorly to environmental stress.
 Mundane events spike stress, ramping up responses.
 At high levels of arousal, the biological system contracts, narrowing creative responses, focusing on actions that reduce the immediate discomfort.